ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 APIs use a URI for this field to avoid collisions between multiple API types protected by a single AS.

-While it is expected that many APIs will have their own properties, a set of common properties are defined here.
-Specific API implementations SHOULD re-use these fields with the same semantics and syntax.
-The available values for these properties are determined by the API being protected at the RS.
-This specification does not require the use of any of these common fields by an API definition, but instead provides them as reusable generic components for API designers to make use of.
+While it is expected that many APIs will have their own properties, this specification defines a set of common data fields that are designed to be usable across different types of APIs.
+This specification does not require the use of these common fields by an API definition but, instead, provides them as reusable generic components for API designers to make use of.
 The allowable values of all fields are determined by the API being protected, as defined by a particular `type` value.

 `actions` (array of strings):
 : The types of actions the client instance will take at the RS as an array of strings.